-- Consider a plant-based or vegan diet; keeping animal products off your plate is the only way to ensure that your food choices do not contribute to animal suffering.
-To give all farmed animals a life worth living, Americans need to eat fewer animal products-that means less meat, dairy, and eggs. - Avoid intensively farmed meat, dairy, and eggs by looking for foods that have been certified for animal welfare, such as Certified Animal Welfare Approved by AGW. - Ask your local supermarket to stock more products that are animal welfare certified.
-Use customer comment cards and helplines to tell food retailers you care about farmed animal welfare. - While unverified claims aren't as reliable, choose these products over products without any welfare claims.
-Provided the claim itself has actual animal welfare significance, there is a greater likelihood that these animals were raised under conditions that are in some measure above typical cruel factory-farm conditions. - Shop at farmers markets and ask farmers how their animals are raised.
+- To give all farm animals a life worth living, Americans need to eat fewer of their products-that means less meat, dairy, and eggs. - Avoid intensively farmed meat, dairy, and eggs by looking for foods that have been certified for animal welfare, such as Certified Animal Welfare Approved by AGW.
+If shopping online, consider downloading Consciously, a browser extension with an "animal welfare" tool that can help you choose higher-welfare or plant-based alternatives. - Ask your local supermarket to stock more products that are animal welfare certified.
+Use customer comment cards and helplines to tell food retailers you care about farm animal welfare. - While unverified claims aren't as reliable, choose these products over products without any welfare claims, as the animals were likely raised under conditions that are in some measure above typical cruel factory-farm conditions. - Shop at farmers markets and ask farmers how their animals are raised.
 Visit farms when possible.